COVERAGE CHRONICLES — MARCH 2014 — THE SCREENPLAY BUSINESS: THE SINGLE BIGGEST MISTAKE I MADE

 Feeling out of creative steam?
 It happens to every writer at every level.
 There’s so much resistance, so much rewriting, so much everything – it’s easy for any writer to lose momentum.
 But momentum is everything.
 All you really need, to eventually succeed, is to move forward.
 All you really need is momentum.
 If you…

-style=”mso-layout-grid-align: none; mso-pagination: none; text-autospace: none;”> Today I’d like to talk about relationships. style=”mso-layout-grid-align: none; mso-pagination: none; text-autospace: none;”> style=”mso-layout-grid-align: none; mso-pagination: none; text-autospace: none;”> Not real life ones.
-You’re on your own with those. style=”mso-layout-grid-align: none; mso-pagination: none; text-autospace: none;”> style=”mso-layout-grid-align: none; mso-pagination: none; text-autospace: none;”> I’m talking about relationships between the characters in…
+style=”mso-layout-grid-align: none; mso-pagination: none; text-autospace: none;”> I read a lot of scripts, and I’ve noticed a trend. style=”mso-layout-grid-align: none; mso-pagination: none; text-autospace: none;”> style=”mso-layout-grid-align: none; mso-pagination: none; text-autospace: none;”> The average writer’s dialogue is getting better than it used to be. style=”mso-layout-grid-align: none; mso-pagination: none; text-autospace: none;”> style=”mso-layout-grid-align: none; mso-pagination: none; text-autospace: none;”> With so…